nonplayer/hammercrawl/hc_complete_rules.md

 This game text does not have spell lists.
 Instead, I recommend you use whichever B/X or BECMI compatible spell list that you prefer.
 I find that the *Dark Dungeons* list is pretty comprehensive, and give it my seal of approved compatibility.
 In fact, it's the list I default to when I run HAMMERCRAWL!

+### Wait a Sec...
+What about Level 9 Spells?

+Ah, you are an observant one, yes, you will do well in the adventures to come...
+So you've probably noticed that due to the 15-level limit on characters, and the progression rates for Elves and Magic-Users, there are no opportunities for them to "safely" memorize and cast 9th-Level spells.

+Yes.
+This is intentional.
+In the world of HAMMERCRAWL! such spells are legendary creations of the greatest (and most insane) ancient wizards.
+The Elves refuse to touch them, for fear of the ways they warp the nature of the world and befoul the wellsprings of life.
+Only human Magic-Users can ever learn them, and even then they can never "safely" cast them due to the restrictions on leveling and the nature of their Highcasting ability.

+As for how to find them?
+Well, dear adventurer, that's why you must always go as deep into the dungeon as possible, to find the ancient madness that lurks beneath...

 # Book Two: The Hammersmith's Guide to Slaughtering Adventurers